k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ![](./image/squirt_game/first-look.png)

 ### Source Audit
-There are 40 sequential steps require to obtain the flag.
+There are 40 sequential steps required to obtain the flag.
 Each time the game is reset, `reset_game()` reinitializes the session state by setting `current_step` to -1 and generating a new random path consisting of 40 bits using `random_int(0,1)`.
 This path is stored entirely in the PHP session.
-Brute-forcing seems almost impossible because of *`PROBABILITY`* (nothing can win it).
+Brute-forcing seems almost impossible due to the extremely low probability of success.

 ```php title="index.php"
 function reset_game() {